What an EV Ready Plan is

 - Phased implementation plan with itemized cost estimates.
 A fundable roadmap showing how the strata can grow charging capacity over time.

-- BC Hydro rebate application package.
+- BC Hydro pre-approval and rebate application package.
 Prepared and submitted by us on the strata's behalf.

 Who is qualified to prepare an EVRP